- What is the Michigan Good Food Fund?

 There are three elements that make it unique compared to other healthy food financing efforts:

-- Leverage unique Michigan assets.
+• Leverage unique Michigan assets.
 This includes our state’s robust infrastructure and capacity—from strong community collaborations to innovative nonprofit efforts.
-Specifically, the fund will be grounded in the goals of the Michigan Good Food Charter and can serve as its financing wing.
+Specifically, the fund will be grounded in the goals of the Michigan Good Food Charter.
 We also hope to leverage other innovations such as having Michigan’s SNAP incentive program, Double Up Food Bucks, included in supported retail projects.

 Is the Intermediary Lending Program in place?
 Who are the other lenders?